WSU-4110/LAN-Party-App/README.md

 For more detailed repos, refer to each readme in the /backend and /frontend folders!

 ### Developers
-Thadd G
+- Thadd G,
-Logan N
+- Logan N
-Jarred C
+- Jarred C
-Randall W
+- Randall W
-James B
+- James B